 While you can break a piece off and use that, you probably have it around for sunburns.

-As long as it's pure aloe and not mixed with alcohol, it's a great lube alternative.
+It can be a great lube alternative as long as it's pure aloe and not mixed with alcohol.

 Because aloe vera is a plant, it's essentially nature's water-based lube.